 The security situation in Iran is hazardous, with specific parts of the country being extremely unsafe.
-Travel to Iran is not advised due to arbitrary arrest and detention risk.
+Travel to Iran is not advised due to the risk of arbitrary arrest and detention.

-U.S. citizens in Iran face the risk of kidnapping, arrest, and unjust detention on various charges, particularly dual national Iranian Americans.
+U.S. citizens in Iran face the risk of kidnapping, arrest, and unjust detention on various charges, particularly dual-national Iranian Americans.
 These charges include espionage and posing a threat to national security.
 Iranian authorities often delay consular access and consistently deny it to dual U.S.-Iranian citizens.
 The U.S. government lacks diplomatic relations with Iran, limiting its ability to provide emergency services.
-Foreign nationals in Iran are urged to carefully consider the risks, as detention could lead to prolonged imprisonment.
+Foreign nationals in Iran are advised to carefully consider the risks, as detention can result in prolonged imprisonment.